Skip to main content

 The 70% Rule

-Studies consistently show that approximately 70% of translation quality issues relate to terminology:
+Studies consistently show that about 70% of translation quality issues relate to terminology — inconsistent term translation, wrong technical terms, brand name variations, and unapproved terminology choices.

 Business Impact